cindyxmiao/blog/_posts/2024-06-08-farewell-but-not-farewell.md

 However, in my 2019 post, the tone was that of confusion—

 I knew these goals were something I wanted, but at the same time, I wondered: were these goals really my own, or were they simply a product of the time and place I lived<sup><a href="#2">2</a></sup>?
-Moreover, would I feel differently once having achieved these goals—would I be more successful or more happy?
+Moreover, would I feel differently once having achieved these goals: would I be more successful or happy?

 Now having completed these goals, I realized that life and happiness didn't rely on simply completing goals.
 My prof once told us that a hyper-focus on goals is a commitment to yourself that you won't be happy until that goal is achieved.
 Yet once achieved, you feel empty because it simply wasn't the answer to begin with.
 Likewise, my younger self would've tried to find purpose through setting goals, where I didn't want to waste my time doing things that weren't furthering my goals.